Whether you're opening a restaurant for the first time or you're an experienced restaurateur, you need to find ways to save money wherever you can.

 Not all kitchen equipment is created equal

 Whether you're opening a restaurant for the first time or you're an experienced restaurateur, you need to find ways to save money wherever you can.
-To reduce the amount of upfront costs, you can lease some restaurant equipment rather than purchase it outright.
+To reduce upfront costs, you can lease some restaurant equipment rather than purchasing it outright.
 Each piece of equipment a professional kitchen needs comes with different warranties and life expectancies.
 It may be better to purchase some pieces and lease others.

 Buy: If you have the capital or can secure a loan

 Of all the equipment in a professional kitchen, it's the ice machine that's usually down.
-They are known for being the least reliable appliances, but also a necessity in any restaurant.
+They are known for being the least-reliable appliances, but they are also a necessity in any restaurant.
 If you buy an ice machine, which is relatively inexpensive compared to major appliances, it's only going to set you back about $2,000 to $4,000.
 Warranties are shorter on these pieces – usually no more than five years.

-Leasing an ice machine is a better choice because it will likely cost you a couple hundred dollars per month, and the price includes repairs.
-If you do the math, you end up paying more to lease an ice machine for 24 months than if you were to purchase one, but it may be worth it compared with the hassle of breakdowns and finding a way to get ice for the day (many leasing agents work fast to get a working machine in your kitchen as quickly as possible).
+Leasing an ice machine is a better choice because it will likely cost you a couple of hundred dollars per month, and the price includes repairs.
+If you do the math, you end up paying more to lease an ice machine for 24 months than you would if you purchased one, but it may be worth it compared with the hassle of breakdowns and finding a way to get ice for the day.
+(Many leasing agents work fast to get a working machine in your kitchen as quickly as possible.)